 We can’t all be good at everything.
 Someone may be a gifted salesman but a terrible athlete.
 We all have our strengths and weaknesses.
 Focus on what you’re good at.
 What are your strengths?
 Where do you shine?

 Let go of perfection.
 Despite what the media tells you, you’re never going to have the perfect relationship, the perfect body, or the perfect life.
 Nothing messes with your self-esteem more than aiming for perfection.

 Set realistic goals, have reasonable expectations but stop striving for perfection.
 When you have realistic expectations in your life, you’ll stop beating yourself up for not achieving unrealistic goals.

-Your Self-Worth Comes from Your Heart
+Your Self-Worth Comes from Your Heart.

-As Maxwell Maltz wisely put it, “Low self-esteem is like driving through life with your handbrake on.”
+As Maxwell Maltz wisely said, “Low self-esteem is like driving through life with your handbrake on.”
 Do yourself a big favor and give yourself a break from society’s idea of what you should or shouldn’t be.
 When it comes to your self-worth, the only opinion that really matters is your own, not anyone else’s.
 Your self-esteem should come from a place of acceptance, compassion and love.
 That derives from your heart—not your critical mind.